aliyun-node/alinode-all-in-one/README.md

  - 1. install tnvm.
  - 2. install alinode, node or iojs with tnvm.
 You may specify a certain version during  installation.
  - 3. install agentx, this may take a while.
- - 4. install alinodescripts to your specified directory.
+ - 4. install alinode scripts to your specified directory.
  - 5. create a configuration to start agentx. appid and app token must be provided.

 ### More